 The Wild & Scenic Film Festival sits apart from hundreds of festivals around the world by showing films that leave you feeling inspired and motivated to go out and make a difference in your community and the world.
 Come see where epic adventure and environmental advocacy meet!
 The film program is posted below.

 Doors 5pm | Films 6pm PIZZA (served from 5-5:50pm) — DOOR PRIZES — SILENT AUCTION — 50/50 DRAW — BAR — cookies&popcorn — and so many cool mountain people!

 $25 General | $20 Wildsight Members | 16 & Under Free*

-What does it take to create change in this world and safeguard the Earth’s natural resources from exploitation and pollution?
-(2 minutes)
+What Does It Take?
+What does it take to create change in this world and safeguard the Earth’s natural resources from exploitation and degradation?
+(2 min.)